College of Bible & Ministry

 Each year, four students are recipients of the Directors Scholarship and receive 100% tuition scholarship.
 To honor the rich legacy of leadership over Harding's Bible and Ministry training for non-traditional students, the scholarship has been named the Directors Scholarship (see the history of the former directors below).
 Recipients can choose one of four different bachelor degrees to complete: a bachelors in Bible and Ministry (BIBM) , Bible and Family Ministry (BFAM), Missions (BMIS) or Preaching (BPRC).

-More information on the Directors Scholarship
+More info on the Directors Scholarship

 The Directors Scholarship satisfies tuition costs for up to 128 hours, less the credit hours transferred to your transcript.
 Courses failed or repeated are not covered by the scholarship--the student is responsible for tuition expense of any repeated course.
 The scholarship does not cover living expenses.

 - studying for their degree in Searcy, Arkansas (some students may be allowed to commute within reasonable distance)